guytenaerefe/docker-ubuntu-php56-nvm/readme.md

 # README #

-DISCLAIMER: this is the result of hours of fiddling, this recap might not be enough to get it to work for you.
-These steps have all been done on Ubuntu 15.04.
 This is a standalone container for automated Wercker builds that need PHP 5.6, composer and NVM.
 This version does not include docker-compose.

 ## Prerequisites ###